 After a stroll down nearby busy streets filled with the smell of Chinese apothecary shops, we took a taxi northeast to the Jade Emperor Pagoda.
 This was just incredibly exotic, like a set from an Indiana Jones film.
 A large outdoor forecourt had a pool filled with huge catfish.
 A side enclosure held agitated turtles—I guided Carol away from that.

-Inside the temple incense filled the air, and huge wooden statues, blackened by decades of smoke, loomed over the jostling, incense-holding worshippers.
-In a bizarre, cave-like room to the left, carved wooden panels depicted the torments awaiting the evil in Hell.
+Inside, temple incense filled the air, and huge wooden statues, blackened by decades of smoke, loomed over the jostling, incense-holding worshippers.
+In a bizarre cave-like room to the left, carved wooden panels depicted the torments awaiting bad people in Hell.
 On the other side of the main hall, upstairs, was another shrine where I took off my shoes to enter.
-It was strange to see hip young men on their knows, bowing to the ground to carved figures.
+It was strange to see fashionably dressed young men on their knees, bowing to the ground bfore carved figures.

-After some confusion trying to find a place to eat, we found a Belgian Beer Hall and recuperated in the air conditioning and had some nibbles and a drink.
+After some difficulty trying to find a more interesting place to eat, we fell back on a Belgian Beer Hall, recuperated in the air conditioning, and had some nibbles and a drink.
 Then we took a taxi back to the Opera House—a convenient landmark—and Carol went off shopping, while I went off to find a place to write my ‘letter to myself at 62’.

-Eventually I found the Pasteur Street Brewing Company, where I had a beer, enjoyed the air conditioning, and the music, and wrote my letter.
+Eventually I found the Pasteur Street Brewing Company, where I had a beer, enjoyed the air conditioning and the good taste in music, and wrote my letter.
 Later, Carol joined me and we had a couple more drinks.
-Great craft beer and a nice place to chill out.
+Excellent craft beer and a nice place to chill out.